Beau January 26th, 2007

 Prophetic words that missed the mark.
 I think Kodak was left behind for several years and are still playing catch-up.
 They do make fine products though.
 I used a small Canon digital for several years that still does a nice job, especially for ease of use and portability.

-Now I think my Nikon, including an extra telephoto lens, cost less than the far less capable Kodak digital I purchased in 1998!
-I’m an amateur hobbyist at best, but it’s amazing what we can do in a few minutes at home that was unthinkable a few years before.
+Now I think my Nikon, including an extra telephoto lens, cost less than the far less capable Kodak digital I purchased in 1998… amazing.
+I’m an amateur hobbyist at best, but it’s wonderful what we can do in a few minutes at home that was unthinkable a few years before.
 I’ll continue to share what looks interesting through the lens.
+Thanks for taking a peek now and then!